Loading...

 Would we be able to find a babysitter if we need one?

-There is not an official babysitting service in PachaMama, but there are usually some ladies that are happy to watch kids for extra money.
+There is not an official babysitting service in PachaMama, but there are usually trustworthy nice people that are happy to watch kids for extra money.

 For more information on life in the school, please contact the Jungle School directly.